vimeo/psalm/docs/running_psalm/issues/UndefinedDocblockClass.md

 # UndefinedDocblockClass

-Emitted when referencing a class that doesn’t exist from a docblock
+Emitted when referencing a class that does not exist from a docblock

 ```php
 <?php